wso2/docs-ei/en/micro-integrator/docs/references/connectors/google-spreadsheet-connector/google-spreadsheet-overview.md

 ## Google Spreadsheet Connector documentation

-* **[Get Credentials for Google Spreadsheet](get-credentials-for-google-spreadsheet.md)**: You need to obtain the Access Token, Client Id, Client Secret, and Refresh Token in order to integrate with Google Spreadsheet.
+* **[Setting up the Google Sheets API](get-credentials-for-google-spreadsheet.md)**: You need to obtain the Access Token, Client Id, Client Secret, and Refresh Token in order to integrate with Google Spreadsheet.

 * **[Google Spreadsheet Connector Example](google-spreadsheet-connector-example.md)**: This example explains how to use Google Spreadsheet Connector to create a Google spreadsheet, write data to it, and read it.